 At this moment, we would like to point out that Alice and Bob cannot know the quantum entanglement state before the encoding phase without the assistance of n controllers.
 Consequently, for the sake of realizing the decoding process, TP1~TPn must inform their unitary operations to Alice and Bob via classical channel, respectively.
 Based on the aforementioned information published by n controllers, it is clear that Alice and Bob can achieve asymmetric quantum dialogue scheme with the aid of n controllers.

-Fig.3 This figure shows the asymmetric quantum dialogue scheme with multiple controllers, where the TP1 is responsible for the preparation of the initial state of the system, but also acts as the first controller.
+Fig.3 This figure shows the asymmetric quantum dialogue scheme involving multiple controllers, where TP1 is responsible for the preparation of the initial state of the system, but also acts as the first controller.
 Observe in this figure that TP1 ~ TPn need to perform the corresponding unitary operators for the sake of cotrolling the quantum dialogue with asymmetric capacity.

 Having provided a brief description of our scheme through three phases, let us now proceed with a typical example of our proposed scheme for the sake of a better understanding of aforementioned steps that Alice can communicate with Bob by the permission of two controllers.